Share on your favorite

 Prosperity - A state of being successful and thriving.

-A question word used to express doubt.
+What - A question word expressing doubt.

 Ebisu - An ancient ethnic group living in the north and west of China.